domwakeling/gatsby-auth-test/README.md

   updated) from one API request and both are stored in memory so that the UI information changes immediately
 - added booking logic
+- re-factored code so that component-based logic is contained within the component rather than being passed down from the `bookings` page

 ## Next Up: